On the extension and kernels of signed bimeasures and their role in stochastic integration: Extension of signed bimeasures and existence of relative kernels

 The condition (c) is necessary because $Q$ is a finite signed measure on $\bigcup_{D\in\mathcal{A}}(\mathcal{A}\cap D)\otimes\mathcal{B}$, hence for every $A\in\mathcal{A}$ the total variation of $Q$, where $Q$ considered as a signed measure on the $\sigma$-algebra $(\mathcal{A}\cap A)\otimes\mathcal{B}$ is larger than $\nu(A)$. \end{proof} \begin{rem} \textnormal{First, notice that $\bigcup_{D\in\mathcal{A}}(\mathcal{A}\cap D)\otimes\mathcal{B}=\{C\in(\mathcal{A}\cap D)\otimes\mathcal{B},$ for some $D\in\mathcal{A}\}$.
 Second, in many situations $\bigcup_{D\in\mathcal{A}}(\mathcal{A}\cap D)\otimes\mathcal{B}=\bigcup_{n\in\mathbb{N}}(\mathcal{A}\cap T_{n})\otimes\mathcal{B}$.
 For example, this is the case of measures that takes finite values on bounded set of $\mathbb{R}$.
 In that case $T_{n}$'s are the concentric balls around zero and radius $n$, then for every $A\in\mathcal{A}$ there exists an $n\in\mathbb{N}$ large enough such that $A\subset T_{n}$ and so $(A,\mathcal{A}\cap A)$ is contained in $(T_{n},\mathcal{A}\cap T_{n})$.
 In general, this is the case when $\mathcal{A}$ is a localising ring of a measurable space, as it is the case in \cite{Kallenberg2} (see page 15 and 19 in \cite{Kallenberg2}).
 Third, notice that while

-is well defined and finite, the objects $\int_{T}q(x,B)\nu(dx)$ and $\int_{T}q_{1}(x,B)\nu(dx)$ are not well-defined.} \end{rem} \begin{rem} \textnormal{Since $(T,\sigma(\mathcal{A}))$ and $(X,\mathcal{B})$ are two measurable spaces, we remark that $q^{+}$ and $q^{-}$ are sub-Markovian kernels from $T$ to $X$ (see page 16 in \cite{Kallenberg2}).} \end{rem} \begin{rem} In \cite{Karni}, the authors obtained the result on the extension of signed bimeasures in \cite{Horo} on $\sigma$-algebras of general measurable spaces, namely without the condition that one of them needs to be a Lusin measurable space.
+is well defined and finite, the objects $\int_{T}q(x,B)\nu(dx)$ and $\int_{T}q_{1}(x,B)\nu(dx)$ are not well-defined.} \end{rem} \begin{rem} \textnormal{Since $(T,\sigma(\mathcal{A}))$ and $(X,\mathcal{B})$ are two measurable spaces, we remark that $q^{+}$ and $q^{-}$ are sub-Markovian kernels from $T$ to $X$ (see page 16 in \cite{Kallenberg2}).} \end{rem} \begin{rem} Theorem \ref{pr-monster} extends the construction method of regular conditional probabilities, see Proposition 2.4 in \cite{RajRos} for a general result, in two directions.
+First, $\mathcal{A}$ in the space $(T,\mathcal{A})$ is now a $\delta$-ring with the stated additional condition, which is more general than considering $(T,\mathcal{A})$ to be just a measurable space as done in Proposition 2.4 in \cite{RajRos}.
+Second, $Q_0$ is now a signed bimeasure (precisely a countably additive real valued bi-set function) which is more general than a bimeasure as considered in Proposition 2.4 in \cite{RajRos}. \end{rem} \begin{rem} In \cite{Karni}, the authors obtained the result on the extension of signed bimeasures obtained in \cite{Horo} for $\sigma$-algebras of general measurable spaces, namely without the condition that one of them needs to be a Lusin measurable space.
 It might be possible to obtain such result also in our setting.
 However, this result, as the one in \cite{Karni}, will necessary lack the results on Markov kernels which is indeed of fundamental importance for our purpose and in general in probability theory and stochastic analysis, e.g.~random measures (\cite{Kallenberg2}), stochastic processes and stochastic integration (\cite{RajRos,Pass}), regular conditional probabilities, etc... \end{rem}